4.11 Private Child Placing (PCP) or Child Caring (PCC) Agency

 • The RPC sends written information to the SSW about responses.

 • Transferring a child between programs, facilities, or foster homes is considered a placement move.
-If a child's placement needs change at any point, the SSW should always exhaust Department for Community Based Services (DCBS) foster care, as appropriate, then complete an updated DPP-886A Application for Referral and Needs Assessment in TWIST and submit to Children's Review Program (CRP) for placement.
+If a child's placement needs change at any point, the SSW should always conduct an exhaustive search of Department for Community Based Services (DCBS) foster homes, as appropriate, then complete an updated DPP-886A Application for Referral and Needs Assessment in TWIST and submit to Children's Review Program (CRP) for placement.

 • Children under age eighteen (18) cannot be placed in a scattered site independent living program (ILP).
 The SSW should contact the PCC/PCP liaison with questions regarding whether an ILP is considered scattered site.
 This should occur prior to placing the youth.